vbhalla/vbhalla.github.io/_posts/2019-06-10-Computer-Vision-CNNs.md

 published: true
 ---

-I have been looking for a fun computer vision use-case so I can play around with a CNN implementation as I haven't worked on too many deep learning problems and the technology has evolved so quickly.
-My wife and I don't regularly organize and backup my iphone pictures.
+I have been looking for a fun computer vision use case so I can play around with a CNN implementation.
+I haven't worked on too many deep learning problems and the technology has evolved so quickly.
+My wife and I don't regularly organize and backup my iPhone pictures.
 As I was going through the thousands of pictures, I realized a common theme:

 <img src="../images/cnns_post/Lass.jpg" width="150" align="middle">
 ---
 # CNNs Deep Learning Post

-The above is my beloved puppy and she has been the object of much of our photography (we're a bit obsessed), unfortunately every one of my images is labelled is some non-descriptive format i.e. 000224444.jpg.
+The above is my beloved puppy and she has been the object of much of our photography (we're a bit obsessed), unfortunately every one of the images is labelled is some non-descriptive format i.e. 000224444.jpg.

-This could be a fun use-case for a convolutional neural network (CNNs) as they are pretty good for computer vision, right?
+This could be a fun use case for a convolutional neural network (CNNs) as they are pretty good for computer vision, right?
-> I would want to build a model that could accurately find my dog and/or identify a person and then run it through all the photos on my harddrive identifying which ones contained my pup.
+> I would want to build a model that could accurately find my dog and/or identify a person and then run it through all the photos on my hard drive identifying which ones contained my pup.
 I can then move those over to a relevant folder and then inspect the remainder, right?

 First thing I'd need is access to a large number of images that I can train on.
 Luckily I found 2 of these datasets on Udacity:
 - [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip)
 - [people dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip)

-I'd chosen to use pyTorch as I've heard good things related to it's Python first approach: [pytorch](https://pytorch.org/docs/stable/index.html)
+I have chosen to use pyTorch as I've heard good things related to it's Python first approach: [pytorch](https://pytorch.org/docs/stable/index.html)

 ```python